 - LBST 101 - Introducing Labour Studies (3)

-- LBST 301W - Labour Movements: Contemporary Issues and Images (3)
+- LBST 301W - Labour Movements: Issues, Images and Popular Culture (3)

 and the remaining electives may be chosen from the list below: